 You can also fund any unplanned expenses with HSBC’s cash installment plan.
-It’s basically a more convenient way to get a cash advance from your HSBC Red Mastercard.
+It’s a more convenient way to get a cash advance from your HSBC Red Mastercard.
 Get cash and pay for it in flexible and affordable installments.
 And if you’re looking to transfer your balance from your old credit card, the HSBC Mastercard is a great choice to save on interest and finance charges.

 Your HSBC Red Mastercard also comes with HSBC Autocharge, a feature that automatically charges your bills to your card.
-And for added convenience, your credit card bill will be sent to you via email in the form of an eStatement.
+For added convenience, your credit card bill will be sent to you via email in the form of an eStatement.
 These features may not be as exciting as the others, but you can never count out these small yet significant conveniences.

 While reading this HSBC Red Mastercard review, you might realize it doesn’t suit you.
-Despite its useful and exciting features, the HSBC Red Mastercard has one thing going against it: you need to have a credit card owned for at least one year.
-It could’ve been a grand slam for first time cardholders out there.
+Despite its useful and exciting features, the Red Mastercard has one thing going against it: you need to have a credit card owned for at least one year.
+It could’ve been a grand slam for first-time cardholders out there.
 If you want to make your way to owning one, look for credit cards with easy requirements.

 If you want more rewards, the Citi Rewards Card is also a strong contender.
-If you’re set on getting any Citibank credit card, do it before May 31, 2021 to get free Foodpanda vouchers worth PHP 2,000, exclusively from Moneymax.
+If you’re set on getting any Citibank credit card, do it on or before August 14, 2021 to get free Apple AirPods worth PHP 9,490.

 If you’re looking for a second or third credit card, then the HSBC Red Mastercard is a good choice.
 But if rewards don’t interest you the slightest, check out the HSBC Gold Visa Cash Back.
 For a slightly higher annual fee, you get 5% rebate on dining transactions and 3% rebate all-year round.
 Practical cardholders should check our HSBC Gold Visa Cash Back review to learn the perks from getting this card.